Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 <details>
 <summary>Resource Utilization</summary>

-#### Resource Utilization
+### Resource Utilization

-Resource utilization is measured using the Vivado tool.
+The Vivado tool measures resource utilization.
 The registers, CLB LUTs, BRAMs, and DSP Engine utilization information can be found in the Vivado project if you perform the following steps:

 1. Open the Vivado project: `$(BUILD_TARGET_DIR)/_x/link/vivado/vpl/prj/prj.xpr`.
 2. Open **Implemented Design** and click **Report Utilization**.